 The location and details of the signs, and any supporting structure, as shown on the endorsed plans, must not be altered without the written consent of the Responsible Authority.

-The signs must not contain any flashing light or reference to a hotel.
+The signs must not contain any flashing light.

 The signs must be constructed and maintained to the satisfaction of the Responsible Authority.